diescake/comparing-dependencies/README.md

 # comparing-dependencies

-This is a node application that imports multiple package.json files and outputs the comparison results of depending libraries as a CSV file.
+This is a npm library that imports multiple package.json files and outputs the comparison results of depending libraries as a CSV file.

 | library     | prj1    | prj2    | prj3    |
 | ----------- | ------- | ------- | ------- |